polidahiya/weatherapp3.0/README.md

 ## 11. Future Improvements <a name="future-improvements"></a>
 Some potential future improvements for the Weather App include:
-- Adding a 5-day weather forecast.
 - Allowing users to save favorite locations.
 - Providing weather alerts and notifications.
-- Enhancing the user interface with animations and interactive elements.
 - Adding more weather-related information, such as UV index and air quality.